Buck Martinez: Playing career

-Martinez was traded to the Toronto Blue Jays May 10, 1981 after being designated for assignment.
+Martinez was traded to the Toronto Blue Jays in exchange for Gil Kubski on May 10, 1981.
 He is most remembered for his time in Toronto, where he twice hit 10 home runs (in 1982 and 1983) and was regarded as a solid defensive catcher.
+During this time, Martinez formed an effective battery with the Blue Jays' ace pitcher Dave Stieb.

 Martinez's career took a bad turn when he broke his leg and severely dislocated his ankle in a home plate collision with the Seattle Mariners' Phil Bradley at the Kingdome on July 9, 1985.
 After the collision, he still attempted to throw out the advancing runner Gorman Thomas.
 When the throw went into left field, Thomas tried to come home.
 However, he was tagged out by a sprawled-out Martinez, who despite having a broken leg had managed to catch the return throw from George Bell on the ground, thus completing a 9–2–7–2 double play.

 Martinez was released by the Blue Jays on November 12, 1986, and became a free agent.
 He was immediately summoned for a meeting with team management, and executive vice president Paul Beeston offered him an opportunity to be a part of the Blue Jays' television broadcast team.
 Martinez turned down the offer, hoping to instead continue his playing career with another organization.
 His wife, however, convinced him to call Beeston back and accept the job.